shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 $ make test
 $ make install
 ```
-You might need to change make to dmake or nmake depending on the compiler toolchain used on Windows.
-If You have cpan, you can also install using this command
+You might need to change `make` to `dmake` or `nmake` depending on the compiler toolchain used on Windows.
+If you have cpan, you can also install using this command:
 ```bash
 $ cpan Net::Shadowsocks
 ```

 #### Running

-There is a server.pl script under the eg directory.
-Put your config.json in the same directory as server.pl and
+There is a server.pl script under the `eg` directory.
+Put your `config.json` in the same directory as `server.pl` and
-run the server.pl script there.
+run the `server.pl` script there.

 Net::Shadowsocks is licensed under the [Artistic License (2.0)] (http://www.perlfoundation.org/artistic_license_2_0).